Tannaka-Krein reconstruction and ergodic actions of easy quantum groups: Duality theorems for ergodic actions

+This implication is well-known to experts and we will explain it a little bit in Appendix \ref{appendix:cond}. \end{rem}

 As explained above, any ergodic action $(B, \alpha)$ yields such a functor, denoted by $\varphi_{\alpha}$.
 C. Pinzari and J. Robert proved in \cite{PR07} a Tannaka-Krein duality result for ergodic actions, which we may state briefly as follows: \begin{theo}[{\cite[Thm 8.1]{PR07}}] Any weak unitary tensor functor $\varphi:\rep(\G) \to \hil_{f}$ is naturally unitary monoidal isomorphic to $\F_{\alpha}$ for some ergodic action $(B,\alpha)$ of $\G$. \end{theo} Our next result is a variation on this where we show that the weak unitary tensor functor only needs to be defined on tensor powers of the fundamental representation $u$.
-Recall that we only focus on the orthogonal setting.
+Recall that we only focus on the orthogonal setting, and we will always be considering the universal versions of the quantum group and the corresponding action.